-Another Slovenian road that offers stunning views is located right in the arms of Kamniško-Savinjske Alps.
+Another Slovenian road that offers stunning views is located right in the arms of the Kamniško-Savinjske Alps.
 A lot of people say that driving on Solčavska panoramic road feels like falling in love for the first time, and it’s hard to disagree.

 The road is 37 km long and you can walk, cycle or drive through it.
-No matter how you decide to explore the road, Krištov the shepherd boy takes you through 20 informative stops that reveal part of the story to you, as well with some fun tasks.
-If you get hungry or tired there are a lot of overnight accomodations and delicious restaurants where you'll get your strength back.
+No matter how you decide to explore the road, Krištov the shepherd boy takes you through 20 informative stops that reveal part of the story to you, as well as some fun tasks.
+If you get hungry or tired there are a lot of overnight accommodations and delicious restaurants where you'll get your strength back.

 Solčava panoramic road offers four entry points: Village of Solčava, Logarska valley, Zgornje Sleme and from Pavličevo sedlo.

-With so many beautiful roads it’s impossible to pick the most beautiful out of them all, but the drive through any one of them is an experience of its own.
+With so many beautiful roads it’s impossible to pick the most beautiful out of them all, but the drive-through any one of them is an experience of its own.

 You don't need much.
 Just make sure to have:

-A campervan full of gas, a heart full of joy and your camera charged to 100% - because believe us, you will want to frame every single thing to your camera, eyesight, memory and heart.
+A campervan full of gas, a heart full of joy, and your camera charged to 100% - because believe us, you will want to frame every single thing to your camera, eyesight, memory, and heart.

 SLOVENIAN BORDERS ARE OPEN!